 Bunny Tracks Toddler Egg Hunt

-If you are planning an Easter egg hunt for toddlers, it is essential to keep it really easy.
+If you are planning a creative Easter egg hunt for toddlers, it is essential to keep it really easy.

 Written clues can be read to them, however, they are too little to solve them so you’re best skipping them at this age.